MSc Finance and Accounting

-The course provides students with an understanding of both the financial basics and the practical elements of the finance and accounting industries, which include advanced techniques in corporate financial strategy and project management, and company valuation.
+It provides students with an understanding of both the financial basics and the practical elements of the finance and accounting industries, including advanced techniques in corporate financial strategy and project management, and company valuation.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.

-The MSc Finance & Accounting comprises nine or ten taught modules and an end of year project.
+The course comprises nine or ten taught modules and an end of year project.
 Six are core modules, taken during the first two terms.
 Three or four elective modules are taken during the spring and summer terms.

 You will devote the summer to the completion of the project.
 Students can either opt to pursue a traditional research project (10,000 words) or an 'Applied Financial Research' report (3,000 words) together with an additional elective.